thomasWeise/aitoa/book/structure/searchSpace/README.md

 #### Advantages of a very simple Encoding

+This is a very nice and natural way to represent Gantt charts with a much simpler data structure.
+As a result, it has been discovered by several researchers independently, the earliest being Gen et&nbsp;al.&nbsp;[@GTK1994SJSSPBGA], Bierwirth&nbsp;[@B1995AGPATJSSWGA; @BMK1996OPRFSP], and Shi et&nbsp;al.&nbsp;[@SIS1997NESFSJSPBGA], all in the 1990s.

-What did we gain by such a mapping?
+But what do we gain by using this search space and representation mapping?
-We now have a very simple data structure&nbsp;$\searchSpace$ to represent our candidate solutions.
+First, well, we now have a very simple data structure&nbsp;$\searchSpace$ to represent our candidate solutions.
-We have very simple rules for validating a point&nbsp;$\sespel$ in the search space:
+Second, we also have very simple rules for validating a point&nbsp;$\sespel$ in the search space:
 If it contains the numbers&nbsp;$0\dots (\jsspJobs-1)$ each exactly&nbsp;$\jsspMachines$ times, it represents a feasible candidate solution.

-Indeed, the candidate solution corresponding to a valid point from the search space will always be *feasible*&nbsp;[@B1995AGPATJSSWGA].
+Third, the candidate solution corresponding to a valid point from the search space will always be *feasible*&nbsp;[@B1995AGPATJSSWGA].
 The mapping&nbsp;$\repMap$ will ensure that the order of the sub-jobs per job is always observed.
 We do not need to worry about the issue of deadlocks mentioned in [@sec:solutionSpace:feasibility].
 We know from [@tbl:jsspSolutionSpaceTable], that the vast majority of the possible Gantt charts for a given problem may be infeasible &ndash; and now we do no longer need to worry about that.
 Our mapping also makes sure of the more trivial constraints, such as that each machine will process at most one job at a time and that all sub-jobs are eventually processed.

-We could also modify our representation mapping&nbsp;$\repMap$ to adapt to more complicated and constraint versions of the JSSP if need be:
+Finally, we also could modify our representation mapping&nbsp;$\repMap$ to adapt to more complicated and constraint versions of the JSSP if need be:
 For example, imagine that it would take a job- and machine-dependent time requirement for carrying a job from one machine to another, then we could facilitate this by changing&nbsp;$\repMap$ so that it adds this time to the starting time of the job.
 If there was a job-dependent setup time for each machine&nbsp;[@ANCK2008ASOSPWSTOC], which could be different if job&nbsp;1 follows job&nbsp;0 instead of job&nbsp;2, then this could be facilitated easily as well.
 If our sub-jobs would be assigned to "machine types" instead of "machines" and there could be more than one machine per machine type, then the representation mapping could assign the sub-jobs to the next machine of their type which becomes idle.